hansroland/hexif/README.md

-## Read the EXIF File of a JPEG image with Haskell Code only.
+### Read the EXIF File of a JPEG image with Haskell Code only.

-This hexif library has similar functionality as the *exif* package [http://hackage.haskell.org/package/exif-3000.0.0/docs/Graphics-Exif.html](http://hackage.haskell.org/package/exif-3000.0.0/docs/Graphics-Exif.html).
-The exif package contains the bindings (wrapper) to the libexif C EXIF library [http://libexif.sourceforge.net/](http://libexif.sourceforge.net/).
+This *hexif* library has similar functionality as the [Hackage *exif* package](http://hackage.haskell.org/package/exif-3000.0.0/docs/Graphics-Exif.html). *Hexif* uses only pure Haskell code and no operating system library.

 The first example shows how to print out all supported exif information of a JPEG image.